Skip to main content

 Title II Rule on Digital Accessibility

 On April 24, 2024, the Department of Justice (DOJ) published a new rule on digital accessibility under Title II of the Americans with Disabilities Act (ADA).
-This rule requires the University’s web content, including academic course content, to be accessible by April 24, 2026.
+This rule requires the University’s web content, including academic course content, to be accessible and meet the mandated technical standards by April 24, 2026.
+This rule advances the ADA’s promise of a more inclusive society.

-The work in front of us to meet the new requirements is a significant lift as everything the University does includes web content.
+The work in front of us to meet the new requirements is a significant lift.
 The scope covers research, academic courses, and all services and programs we deliver to our internal and external communities.
 Complying with the new regulations will require a community effort consisting of collaboration and partnership to ensure websites, documents, digital tools, and other electronic content are readily usable by all.
-The Office of Institutional Compliance and Ethics is working with University partners and helping to coordinate University-wide efforts to create a plan to ensure compliance by the April 24, 2026, deadline.
+The Office of Institutional Compliance and Ethics is working with partners across the university and helping to coordinate University-wide efforts to ensure compliance by the April 24, 2026, deadline.

 Background